 The following resources can be used in your school to explore mental health and wellbeing.
-You can use these for a project during Children's Mental Health Week(this will open in a new window), or throughout the year to focus on developing pupils' understanding of mental health, wellbeing and emotional literacy through reading and writing.
+You can use these for a project during Children's Mental Health Week, or throughout the year to focus on developing pupils' understanding of mental health, wellbeing and emotional literacy through reading and writing.

 Find your next read